parMaster/htu21/README.md

 # HTU21 (SHT21, SI7021) golang package

 This package allows you to connect and read environmental data from HTU21 (SHT21, SI7021) sensor.
-It tries to comply with periph.io sensors interface like [bmxx80](https://periph.io/device/bmxx80/) in terms of the ways to access I²C, function calls and data returned.
+I guess it could be qualified as a Periph.io driver, because it tries to comply with periph.io sensors interface like [bmxx80](https://periph.io/device/bmxx80/) in terms of the ways to access I²C, function calls and data returned.

 ## Example
 You can find an example in cmd folder, it works on RPi 4 with HTU21 connected to 4-th I²C bus, sensor address is 0x40.
 List of I²C buses can be obtained with